coffe peru

 2. Urubamba coffee beans

 As its name suggests, Urubamba beans are grown in the Sacred Valley.
 These beans boast a lovely scent and are smooth and well wet-processed.
-These roasted and caramelized grains are a good form of Peruvian souvenirs for those who want to bring a gift from the bowels of the Peruvian land.
+Coffee roasters and caramelized grains are good Peruvian souvenirs for those who want to bring a gift from the bowels of the Peruvian land.

 3. Chanchamayo coffee beans